fehlhabers/teashaped.dev/_posts/2023-02-09-the-remote-team-playbook.md

 ## Effective ensembles
 Just putting a lot of developers in a group to start developing will not magically create a high performing team or give any specific wins by itself.
 This is the area where the team is in most need of guidance and maybe also specific workshops to learn the basics if no one has any previous experience of ensemble programming.

 An ensemble does not have to have a specific setup, but most commonly one person is the typist and the others navigators.
 Since working remote means everyone has a workstation, the typing can be quickly handed over, since the screen sharing can simply be taken over.
-Getting into the **routine of using a timer to rotate typist** and to take breaks is my **strong recommendation**. :heavy_check_mark: The risk of members zoning out or getting fatigued increases dramatically during prolonged sessions without switching.
+Getting into the **routine of using a timer to rotate typist** and to take breaks is my **strong recommendation**.
+The risk of members zoning out or getting fatigued increases dramatically during prolonged sessions without switching.

 The most important part of an ensemble is to build a **high trust environment** where all members can express their opinion and propose solutions without the risk of them being ridiculed or discarded.
 Pay extra attention to this and raise situations in the team.
 This is **crucial in any team**, but becomes obvious when working in ensembles.